Murders and Misdemeanours in Chichester

 About Philip MacDougall

-Philip MacDougall is a much published local historian who has written a number of books on subjects relating to the south of England with books published on Chichester, the Medway Towns and Portsmouth.
-His more specialised interest is naval dockyards and among his most recent books are detailed studies of the former royal dockyards of Portsmouth and Chatham.
+Philip MacDougall is a much-published local historian who has written several books on subjects relating to the south of England with books published on Chichester, the Medway Towns, and Portsmouth.
+His more specialised interest is naval dockyards and navies of the 18th century.
+Among his most recent books are detailed studies of the former royal dockyards of Portsmouth and Chatham with other books on the Russian and Ottoman navies.
+His current fee for a standard talk is £80 plus travel.

 Send a message to the speaker